tostamista23/logson/README.md

 - Use the search box for quick lookups by message, date, status code, HTTP method, or correlation id.
 - Use the regex filter for advanced pattern matching.
+- Use the time range filters to narrow by start and/or end time (HH:mm:ss format).
 - Toggle levels and types to further narrow results.

 ## Developer notes